 About the Sherman County Court

-Called a “County Court” to reflect historical responsibilities of the office, the Sherman County Board of Commissioners sets policy and manages the business affairs of the County, including apportioning and levying taxes.
+Called a “County Court” to reflect historical responsibilities of the office, the Sherman County Court sets policy and manages the business affairs of the County, including apportioning and levying taxes.
 County Court also oversees the organization and budgeting of all County programs.

-The Chair of the Sherman County Board of Commissioners is the County Judge.
+The Chair of the Sherman County Court is the County Judge.
 The County Judge also handles juvenile and probate court matters.

 County Court meets at 9 a.m. on the first and third Wednesdays of each month to conduct the business of the County.
 Meetings are held in the Circuit Courtroom at the Sherman County Courthouse.
 These meetings are open to the public and public comment is accepted.